yuit/jake-typescript/README.md

-# jake-typescript -- Jake helpers for TypeScript
+# jake-typescript

 Helpers to compile [TypeScript](http://www.typescriptlang.org) using [Jake](https://github.com/mde/jake).

-## function batchFiles(name: string, prereqs: string[], opts?: BatchCompileOptions): jake.Task
+## function batchFiles

-Compiles a set of TypeScript files. `batchFiles` returns a regular task since it can produce multiple file outputs. `prereqs` can contain both TypeScript files and other prerequisites. `opts` indicates compile options for the compilation.
+* name: string -- The name of the resulting task.
+* prereqs: string[] -- Task prerequisites.
+Can contain both TypeScript files and other prerequisites.
+* opts?: BatchCompileOptions - Compile options.

+Returns a task that compiles a set of TypeScript files.

-## function singleFile(name: string, prereqs: string[], opts?: CompileOptions): jake.FileTask
+## function singleFile

+* name: string -- The name of the resulting file.
+* prereqs: string[] -- Task prerequisites.
+Can contain both TypeScript files and other prerequisites.
+* opts?: BatchCompileOptions - Compile options.

-Compiles a set of TypeScript files and combines them into a single file. `singleFile` returns a Jake file task that produces `name`. `prereqs` can contain both TypeScript files and other prerequisites.
+Returns a file task that compiles a set of TypeScript files and combines them into a single file.
-`opts` indicates compile options for the compilation.

 ## interface CompileOptions